 1. Khalid Nabi Cemetery

 The Khalid Nabi Cemetery is believed to be the most mysterious cemetery in Iran and is well-known for its strange-looking grave.
-Not only the cemetery, the surrounding landscape, but the scenery on the way is also breathtaking.
+Not only the cemetery, the surrounding landscape, the scenery on the way is breathtaking.
 When you take a look at all the surroundings, you might think you walked into a place that seems to be far away from this planet.
 It is beautiful here in all seasons, but visiting in spring gives you an unforgettable memory.